OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 *   **Content** means the text, images, and other data you choose to input, upload, and store in Evernote.
 *   **End User** means the individual who uses an account on the Evernote service.
 *   **Evernote** (or sometimes “we” or “us”) means Evernote Corporation and its affiliated companies that also act as data controllers: Evernote GmbH and Evernote Do Brasil Servicos de Aplicaçōes Ltda.
-*   **Evernote Service** means the Evernote Software (as defined below) and other products, services and websites hosted or made available by Evernote, including our downloadable applications, App Center, User Forum, and Help &.
+*   **Evernote Service** (or sometimes “Service”) means the Evernote Software (as defined below) and other products, services and websites hosted or made available by Evernote, including our downloadable applications, App Center, User Forum, and Help &.
 Learning pages.
 *   **Evernote Software** means the software hosted on Evernote’s servers and the software we make available to be deployed by you or a third party to enable capturing of Content originating outside the Service, such as Evernote Scannable or Evernote Web Clipper or any of the Evernote software applications for compatible computing devices that enable access and use of the Service through such device
 *   **Group Companies** means Evernote Corporation and its wholly owned subsidiaries, which include Evernote GmbH and Evernote do Brasil Serviços de Aplicaçōes Ltda.
 *   **Paid Service** means Evernote Plus, Evernote Premium, Evernote Business, and any other Evernote offering for which we collect payment (in the form of currency, Evernote points, coupon codes).